-Screening in pregnancy for SCD and thalassaemia involves having a blood test.
+Screening in pregnancy for sickle cell and thalassaemia involves having a blood test.
 It is best to have the test before you are 10 weeks pregnant.

-All pregnant women are offered a test for thalassaemia but not all women are automatically offered a test for SCD.
+All pregnant women are offered a test for thalassaemia but not all women are automatically offered a test for sickle cell.
 The screening offered depends on where you live.

-In areas where haemoglobin diseases are more common, you will be offered a blood test for SCD.
-In areas where haemoglobin diseases are less common, a questionnaire is used to identify the baby's mother and father's family origins.
-If the questionnaire shows either parent may be a sickle cell carrier, a screening test is offered to the woman.
+In areas where haemoglobin diseases are more common you will be offered a blood test for sickle cell.
+In areas where haemoglobin diseases are less common a questionnaire is used to identify the baby's mother and father's family origins.
+If the questionnaire shows that either parent is at risk of being a sickle cell carrier, a screening test is offered to the woman.

-You can ask to have the test even if your family origins do not suggest the baby would have a high chance of a haemoglobin disease.
+You can ask to have the test even if your family origins do not suggest the baby would be at high risk of a haemoglobin disease.